The Tanya Neiman Pro Bono Professional of the Year Award

 This award is intended to recognize the efforts of those who, on a national, regional or statewide basis, bring about innovations, generate support for, provide assistance to or have other positive influence on the systems or networks of providing pro bono legal services.
 The award is to honor those who elevate, enhance or make easier the work of the pro bono professionals and volunteer attorneys.

-Any member of NAPBPRO may nominate or recommend a candidate for the William Reece Smith Jr. award.
-Nominees need not be NAPBPRO members.
+Anyone may nominate or recommend a candidate for the William Reece Smith Jr. award.
+Neither nominator nor nominee must be a NAPBPRO member.